GeoSensorWebLab/asw-workbench/README.markdown

     $ bower install

-Now you can start the local development server with Gulp:
+Now you can start the local development server:

-    $ gulp
+    $ bin/serve

 That's all.
-The server is now running at [http://localhost:1337/](http://localhost:1337/).
+The server is now running at [http://localhost:4200/](http://localhost:4200/).

 ### What's the different between Node packages and Bower?